jaysalvador/WooliesX/README.md

 ## Client-side App

-The app architecture is built using the MVVM pattern and Protocol-oriented programming and Dependency Injection principles.
+The app architecture is built using the MVVM pattern and Protocol-oriented programming and Dependency Injection principles. `UICollectionView` is used in the app to have a more flexible `FlowLayout` into how the cells are rendered, as opposed to a linear, vertical render using `UITableView`

 ### Cocoapods Dependency